srajiang/great-escape/README.md

 * Built with vanilla Javascript and vanilla DOM manipulation in conjunction with Three.js / WEBGL canvas

 #### Sound elements which enhance gameplay
-* There are non-intrusive sound effects accompanying launch, landing, and hitting the bullseye as a user.
+* Non-intrusive sound effects accompanying launch, landing, and hitting the bullseye as a user.
 * From a user-experience standpoint, I have also included and option for the user to disable sound / audio throughout the game